What is UMPI’s Virtual Graduation ceremony?

 Diploma frames and an assortment of University memorabilia are available online at UMPI’s Spirit Store.

-Orders are due no later than Friday, Aug.
-15. If you need your regalia in time to wear during the ceremony premiere, please order no later than Oct.
-3. This will ensure that you can feel like a graduate while celebrating with friends and family.
+If you’re looking to order a cap and gown in time to include a photo in the virtual graduation slideshow, orders are due no later than Friday, March 27.
+If you need your regalia in time to wear during the ceremony premiere, please order no later than May 15.
+This will ensure that you can feel like a graduate while celebrating with friends and family.
 Please order your cap and gown through UMPI’s Build-A-Grad website.

 No, photos, personal messages, and/or name pronunciations are not required for participation in the ceremony but we encourage you to submit all of these.

-To ensure accurate name pronunciations, UMPI’s Marketing and Communications Office will email students a link to audio files in mid-September.
-Please email Melissa Lizotte (melissa.m.lizotte@maine.edu) no later than Friday, Sept.
-26 to confirm accuracy or request a new recording.
+To ensure accurate name pronunciations, UMPI’s Marketing and Communications Office will email students a link to audio files in mid-April.
+Please email Melissa Lizotte (melissa.m.lizotte@maine.edu) no later than Friday, April 24 to confirm accuracy or request a new recording.

 Graduating students will have three opportunities to give input to our Virtual Graduation team.
-Submitting your information via this Google Form by Friday, Aug.
-29 is the first step.
-In mid-September, our Office of Student Records will email students asking them to confirm whether their information (name, degree(s), Latin honors, if applicable) included in our master list for the Fall 2025 Virtual Graduation is correct.
-Please respond by Wednesday, Oct.
-1 to confirm accuracy or request changes.
-Finally, our Marketing and Communications Office will email students a link to audio files in mid-September.
-Please email Melissa Lizotte (melissa.m.lizotte@maine.edu) no later than Friday, Sept.
-26 to confirm accuracy or request a new recording.
+Submitting your information via this Google Form by Friday, April 10 is the first step.
+Our Office of Student Records will email students asking them to confirm whether their information (name, degree(s), Latin honors, if applicable) included in our master list for the Spring 2026 Virtual Graduation is correct.
+Please respond by Friday, April 10 to confirm accuracy or request changes.
+Finally, our Marketing and Communications Office will email students a link to audio files to ensure accurate name pronunciation.
+Please email Melissa Lizotte (melissa.m.lizotte@maine.edu) no later than Friday, April 24 to confirm accuracy or request a new recording.

-Any graduate whose information is inaccurate or missing from the slideshow will be featured in the next Virtual Graduation ceremony unless they choose to march in-person in May 2026.
+Please contact the Office of Student Records at umpireg@maine.edu if you notice any inaccuracies in or omissions from the slideshow.
+Any graduate whose information is inaccurate or missing from the slideshow will be featured in the next Virtual Graduation ceremony unless they choose to march during the next in-person Commencement ceremony.

-Applicants for the graduation speaker must complete this submission form (link coming soon) no later than Friday, Sept.
-5. Interviews will take place Sept.
-8-12, with a final decision to be made by Monday, Sept.
-15. FMI: Sarah Coyer, sarah.coyer@maine.edu
+Applicants for the graduation speaker must complete this submission form (link coming soon) no later than Saturday, March 28.
+Interviews will take place March 30-April 3, with a final decision to be made by Monday, April 6.
+FMI: Sarah Coyer, sarah.coyer@maine.edu.

 Please email our Office of Student Records at umpireg@maine.edu for any further questions pertaining to your graduation information.
 For questions related to the slideshow, contact UMPI’s Marketing and Communications Office at melissa.m.lizotte@maine.edu.